 Equality, Equity & Diversity

 Equality is more than simply treating everyone the same.
-Not everyone needs exactly the same treatment; we are not all starting from the same place with the same privilege and support.
-There are people and groups of people who have experienced less favourable treatment and still do.
-Promoting equality involves challenging inequality.
-It means challenging language and behaviours that lead to people being treated less favourably, or having poorer outcomes at school or in life.
+Not everyone needs exactly the same treatment because we are not all starting from the same place with the same privilege and support.
+Some people, and some groups of people, have and still do experience less favourable treatment than others.

 Equity is about addressing the imbalance and making sure those who need more help, support or protection can get it.